vmware-tanzu/tanzu-dev-portal/content/blog/vac-sealed-secrets/index.md

 ## Deploy Sealed Secrets on Kubernetes through VMware Application Catalog

-The following steps describe how to navigate to VMware Application Catalog and deploy Sealed Secrets in your cluster.
+The following steps describe how to navigate to VMware Application Catalog — [formerly known as Tanzu Application Catalog](https://tanzu.vmware.com/content/blog/announcing-evolution-vmware-application-catalog) — and deploy Sealed Secrets in your cluster.
 Once you have it installed, you will be able to deploy any application — this blog post uses MariaDB as an example, but you can pick another solution existing in your catalog — and encrypt its secrets using a Sealed Secret.

 This post assumes that you already have: